SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 - Stop and perform a coughing like exercise
 - Repeat all this again for about 30 minutes or more.
 Roughly about 8 times.

-Patients need to focus on their breathing, NOT over exert themselves and ensure their full lung capacity is used (remembering that with CF patients, this can be greatly diminished).&nbsp; This is very repetitive and needs to be completed several times a day, which you can imagine is quite boring.&nbsp; Some patients use other methods, such as blowing into a bowl of water through a straw achieving the same effect.
+Patients need to focus on their breathing, NOT over exert themselves and ensure their full lung capacity is used (remembering that with CF patients, this can be greatly diminished).
+This is very repetitive and needs to be completed several times a day, which you can imagine is quite boring.
+Some patients use other methods, such as blowing into a bowl of water through a straw achieving the same effect.

 ![Airway Clearance Devices](https://i1.wp.com/github.com/ichealthhack/fizzyo-challenge/raw/master/Airway.jpg?resize=300%2C158&ssl=1)